Milwaukee School of Languages

 The Milwaukee School of Languages (MSL) is a 6–12 grade public school in the Milwaukee Public Schools district of Wisconsin, United States.
 It was formerly named the Wilbur Wright Multi-Language Middle School.

 In addition to common core standards, students participate in immersion programs in Spanish, German, and French.
 Students can also take a partial immersion program in Spanish.
-Courses are also offered in Japanese.
+Courses are also offered in Italian.
 This school welcomes many exchange students from all over the world every year.